Using video of the best to learn an important skill.

 Boxing Out On Defense

 In basketball, there’s a saying: Play the ball, see your man.
-Because it’s a team effort to stop the other team from scoring and your job isn’t just done when you shut down your man.
+It’s a team effort to stop the other team from scoring and your job isn’t just done when you shut down your man.
 “Help” defense is crucial.
 In ultimate, you could say the same thing.
-However, when you’re on defense, and you and your matchup are vying for a huck, you can most definitely employ the opposite strategy: Play your man, see the disc.
+However, when you’re on defense, and you and your matchup are vying for a huck, you can most definitely employ the opposite strategy: Play your person, see the disc.

 Here, Nethercutt reads the disc and boxes out the offensive player, knowing he doesn’t need to go up and get a block based on his postioning.
 Not attempting to make a play on the disc here may be illegal,5 but the play seems to be fair, as Nethercutt could have easily made a play on the disc if he wanted to.6